chihyang/eopl3/ch06/README.md

 ;;
 ```

 `anf-of-exp` is simpler than `cps-of-exp`.
-I don't even to pass a continuation!
+I don't even need to pass a
-Since the whole `anf-if-exp` can be put into a non-tail position in this
+continuation!
+Since the whole `anf-if-exp` can be put into a non-tail position
-transformation, is it necessary to replace it with a variable?
-If not, why ideas
+in this transformation, is it necessary to replace it with a variable?
+If not,
-in exercise 6.23 must be used?
-This is another unanswered question for now.
+why ideas in exercise 6.23 must be used?
+This is another unanswered question for
+now.